 These types of pepper come from a variety of plants:

 - Pink Berries: Also often called pink peppercorn, this berry is also unrelated to the black peppercorn.
 It is the seed of the Peruvian pepper tree Schinus molle or Schinus terebinthifolius, which is also called Brazilian pepper tree, Christmas berry, or Florida holly.
 The plant is considered a scourge in Florida.
 The flavor is hardly spicy hot and has more of a sweet menthol and resinous nature.
 This berry causes allergic reactions in some, particularly children and those with tree nut allergies, and can be toxic in large quantities.
-It is not recommended.
+It is not recommended to eat or use as a seasoning.

-Cayenne is not included here because it is a Capsicum, related to chili peppers, and it is ground from the dried fruit pod rather than the berries.
+Cayenne is not included here because it is a Capsicum, related to chili peppers.
+It is ground from the dried fruit pod rather than the berries.